arabcoders/watchstate/README.md

 # Updates

+### 2026-09-15

+Path matching is now enabled by default.
+WatchState will generate `guid_path` values for new and refreshed movie and episode records unless `WS_GUID_PATH_ENABLED` is explicitly disabled.
+Existing records still need a full import before they can match by path.
+See the [path matching guide](/guides/path-match.md) for details.

 ### 2026-07-20

 Media Health is now the central place to audit media record problems.
 It replaces the old separate parity, duplicate-reference, and file-integrity views with one report for backend metadata coverage, GUID conflicts, duplicate GUIDs, duplicate file references, structural metadata disagreement, path disagreement, weak matches, and optional local file checks.
 See the [Media Health guide](/guides/media-health.md) for details.

-### 2026-05-25

-Path matching is now available in v1.8.5+.
-It lets items match using a GUID source derived from the media path, which helps when your backends share the same media files but have unreliable or inconsistent external IDs.
-See the [path matching guide](/guides/path-match.md) for setup and backfill instructions.

 Please refer to [NEWS](/NEWS.md) for the latest updates and changes.